gmlang/masterr/_posts/r/2015-06-07-how-to-visualize-the-distribution-of-a-continuous-variable-ezplot-part5.md

 ![center](/../figs/2015-06-07-how-to-visualize-the-distribution-of-a-continuous-variable-ezplot-part5/unnamed-chunk-4-1.png)

-I created [ezplot](https://github.com/gmlang/ezplot) out of the frustration that there are too many detailed commands to remember when making and customizing a ggplot.
+I created ezplot out of the frustration that there are too many detailed commands to remember when customizing a ggplot.
 If ezplot has improved your productivity, please tell your friends about it.
+In addition, I'm writing a book called ezplot: How to Easily Make ggplot2 Graphics for Data Analysis, and it is 20% complete.
+[Read the sample chapters for FREE](https://leanpub.com/ezplot) and get notified when the book is published.